 \subsection{Geo-solar ratio and energy region selection}

-Three energy regions are selected for the research of geoneutrinos from different elements based on optimizing the geo-solar signal ratio, which is shown in Fig.~\ref{fig:SignalRatio}.
+Three energy regions are selected for the research of geoneutrinos from different elements based on the signal-to-background ratio, as shown in Fig.~\ref{fig:SignalRatio}.
 The first region of interest, $\rm RoI_K$, covers an energy range of 0.7~MeV to 1.1~MeV, in which the geoneutrinos from $\rm ^{40}K$ are dominant.
 Similarly, $\rm RoI_{U/Th}$ covers an energy region of 1.1~MeV to 2.3~MeV, and is dominated by $\rm ^{238}U$ and $\rm ^{232}Th$ geoneutrinos. $\rm RoI_{Geo}$ covers an energy region of 0.7~MeV to 2.3~MeV, which contains almost all the geoneutrino signals.
-In $\rm RoI_K$ and $\rm RoI_{U/Th}$, the dominant background components are $\rm ^7Be$, pep and $\rm ^{15}O$ neutrinos, while are pep, $\rm ^{15}O$ and $\rm ^8B$ neutrino in $\rm RoI_{U/Th}$.
+In $\rm RoI_K$ and $\rm RoI_{U/Th}$, the dominant background components are $\rm ^7Be$, pep, and $\rm ^{15}O$ neutrinos, while the main backgrounds are pep, $\rm ^{15}O$, and $\rm ^8B$ neutrinos in $\rm RoI_{U/Th}$.